Owning a puppy brings a lot of fun, laughter, and joy into a home. After all, a puppy provides companionship, entertainment, and comradery.

-When you purchase your puppy, ask your breeder for any health records on your puppy.
+When you purchase your puppy, ask your breeder for any health and vaccine records on your puppy.
 They may be able to provide genetic information from the parents, initial veterinarian reports, or other paperwork that your veterinarian will find useful.

 Regular inspections during grooming

 Your regular grooming times with your puppy are the best times to do a visual inspection of your dog.